 “That way, people get engaged and involved, and start to share more insights from their perspective.
 You have to be willing to put yourself in their shoes,” says Kandasamy.

-Although the pandemic has temporarily shut off most in-person networking events, there are silver linings to networking from home as well.
+“With the pandemic and working from home, you can participate in a conference in DC in the morning, and then switch to an SF-based event in the afternoon without missing a beat.” - @javajag Share on XAlthough the pandemic has temporarily shut off most in-person networking events, there are silver linings to networking from home as well.
 One obvious one is that you don’t have to fly to all-virtual events, and can attend multiple events in a day if you choose.
 That helps startup founders stay educated and to ensure their name is out there, even in a time when few people are meeting in person.

 “Without networking, you’re an island.
 With the pandemic and working from home, you can participate in a conference in DC in the morning, and then switch to a San Francisco based event in the afternoon without missing a beat,” he adds.

-Kandasamy’s methodical, organized approach to networking can be applied to other areas of startup life, like time management
+Kandasamy’s methodical, organized approach to networking can be applied to other areas of startup life, like time management.

-As CEO of LatentAI, he closely tracks tasks on his calendar and charts out the time he spends on critical leadership functions, such as nurturing the startup team, product development, customer meetings and fundraising.
+“Without networking, you're an island.” - @javajag Share on XAs CEO of LatentAI, he closely tracks tasks on his calendar and charts out the time he spends on critical leadership functions, such as nurturing the startup team, product development, customer meetings and fundraising.
 His scientific approach to CEO time management — and being able to visualize spikes in time spent on one thing or another — saves valuable time and energy, and makes business planning easier.

 He likens it to the five elements of nature referenced in yoga philosophy: Earth, water, fire, air, and space.
 Startup founders should similarly seek balance in the elements that go in building a successful company.